DannyArends/CTLmapping/README.md

     $ make installR                                          # Install into R

 Plans are to put the package on CRAN, but this has not happend yet.
-A Quick online introduction is [available](https://github.com/DannyArends/CTLmapping/blob/master/Learn CTL/STARTINGinR.md) but help files are also easily available for almost all function in R using:
+A quick online introduction is [available](https://github.com/DannyArends/CTLmapping/blob/master/Learn CTL/STARTINGinR.md) but help files are also easily available for almost all function in R using: